The Last Man on Earth (2011 film): Production

 Fandango produced the film in collaboration with Rai Cinema and the Toscana Film Commission.
-The production involved a budget of 2.3 million euro.
-Filming took place in Tuscany during five weeks.
+The production involved a budget of 2.3 million euros.
+Filming took place in Tuscany for five weeks.

 Release

 To market the film, a viral video was released on the Internet where the real RAI newsreader Maria Cuffaro announces that extraterrestrials have arrived on Earth.
 The film premiered on 8 September 2011 in competition at the 68th Venice International Film Festival.
-Italian distribution is handled by Fandango, and the regular release is set to 9 September.

-The film has been released on DVD and Blu-ray in Italy on 17 January 2012.
+Italian distribution is handled by Fandango, and it was released on 9 September.
+The film was released on DVD and Blu-ray in Italy on 17 January 2012.